 Google built Chrome OS and its related devices for the web, focusing on four key pillars: Speed, Simplicity, Shareability and Security.
 I don’t have to tell you that secure cloud computing is a big deal and will continue to be one into the foreseeable future.

 As Google noted in a blog post back in March, “...[in 2017] alone, 98 percent of businesses were affected by malware, and employee endpoints — like laptops, tablets, and smartphones — were increasingly the target of attacks.”

 That’s where Google Chrome comes in.
 These workplace collaboration devices and the browser have security built into every level so it offers end-to-end protection across your enterprise.
 As Google says, this security isn’t “bolted on.”

-Chrome addresses the concerns cybersecurity pros have about the cloud, while eliminating the need for cyclical security patches, virus definitions updates, storage encryption and malware scanning.
+Google Chrome satisfies the concerns cybersecurity pros have about the cloud, while eliminating the need for cyclical security patches, virus definitions updates, storage encryption and malware scanning.

 Out of the box, Chrome devices deliver unbeatable security across your collaboration tools and endpoints from boot to shut-down, including…

 - Hardware-backed cryptographic proof of verified boot and enterprise enrollment status